tlswg/external-psk-design-team/draft-ietf-tls-external-psk-guidance.md

 ## Stack Interfaces

 Most major TLS implementations support external PSKs.
-Stacks supporting external PSKs provide interfaces that applications may use when supplying them for individual connections.
+Stacks supporting external PSKs provide interfaces that applications may use when configuring PSKs for individual connections.
 Details about existing stacks at the time of writing are below.

 - OpenSSL and BoringSSL: Apart from TLS 1.3 in BoringSSL, applications can specify support for external PSKs via distinct ciphersuites.
 They also then configure callbacks that are invoked for